AAU-SW-P7/P7-Backend/README.md

 ## Installation

-Note: this codebase should be installed by it-self.
+Note: This codebase should not be installed by it-self.
 Full Installation described in https://github.com/AAU-SW-P7/P7-Root

 ---